-To further prevent such disasters from happening, and to decrease the number of suffering animals in factory farms, FOUR PAWS is calling on major food companies to take a stand.
+To help prevent further disasters, and to decrease the number of suffering animals in factory farms, FOUR PAWS is calling on major food companies to take a stand.

 Multinational players in the food industry have an influence on the consumption and production trends of animal products.
-FOUR PAWS is calling on major companies in the food industry to use fewer animals in their product range and only those that come from high welfare systems, and to promote more plant-based products.
+FOUR PAWS is calling on major companies in the food industry to use fewer animals in their product range and to use only those that come from high welfare systems.
+In addition, we are calling on companies to promote more plant-based products.

-While we are already seeing promising changes in the food industry, such as less meat and more plant-based meat substitutes, we need long-term commitments towards meat reduction.
-These changes should not include an increase in fish or other animal-derived products but instead more investment towards innovative plant-based food products to help end factory farming and to prevent climate-related disasters from happening.
+While we are seeing some promising changes in the food industry such as less meat and more plant-based meat substitutes, we need long-term commitments towards meat reduction.
+These changes should not include an increase in fish or other animal-derived products, but instead include more investment towards innovative plant-based food products to help end factory farming and to prevent climate related disasters.
 The planet is counting on us!

-Join our call of action in urging food companies to create change by signing this pledge!
+Join our call and urge food companies to create change by signing our pledge!

-To help end factory farming, which is linked to immense animal suffering, and climate-related disasters, I call on the food industry to urgently reduce their meat products which need to come from high welfare systems and push for plant-based alternatives!
+To help end factory farming, I call on the food industry to urgently reduce their use of meat products, only use animals that come from high welfare systems and push for plant-based alternatives!